transhapHigsn/transhapHigsn/README.md

 - One Punch Man
 - Mob Psycho 100
 - Demon Slayer
+- Attack On Titan
 - Haikyu
 - My Hero Academia
 - Erased
+- The Promised Neverland
+- Jujutsu Kaisen

 P.S.: Don't be a _braggadocio_, be like _saitama_.